 Note browser that brings it all together

 You can view all your notes and to-dos in a single convenient spot.
 In the Ghostnote menu, select Note Browser and it will open the entire list in one window.
 You can also use Ghostnote’s note browser like a traditional notes app interface, recording your tasks and jotting down text memos.

-The app costs $9.99, but you can actually have Ghostnote + 160 other Setapp apps for the same price per month.
 If you already own a Setapp membership — the app is yours.